hideodaikoku/placy-site/src/posts/russia.md

 ogp: "https://miro.medium.com/max/1400/0*EEPnHb0V7GjBm_3q"
 date: "2020/04/23"
 title: "Quarantine in Moscow: in Delivery We Trust"
+excerpt: "This brief report covers the situation in Moscow, Russia.
+The active measures against the pandemic were dated the 3rd week of March.
+To be precise with the current status, the report is dated the 14th of April."
 ---

 Quarantine in Moscow: in Delivery We Trust
 ==========================================